tsarbuig/WalletHunter/README.md

 2/ As you may know, there are lots and lots of ways to make swaps, and I need to implement them into WalletHunter.
 Don't worry, all the usual ways are implemented, but when you find a wallet that you want to copy, send it to me (if it's ok for you) , and I'll tell you if WalletHunter is able to copy it

-3/ Only big limitation known today : UniswapV3 Tx are not clonable for now --> I'm working on it

 &nbsp;